icooper/iandoesracing/expenses.md

 * __Cosmetic__: things related to making the bike look good
 * __Travel__: things related to getting to and from the event

 Keep in mind, as I have been riding for years, I already have a lot of motorcycle gear.
-Don't consider this an exhaustive list of what's needed to participate in an event like this.
-Most items are linked to a relevant blog post.
+Don't consider this an exhaustive list of what's needed to participate in an event like this---notably, I also did not include any food costs.
+Most items in the list are linked to a relevant blog post.

 | Amount | Category | Description                                              |
 | ------ | -------- | -------------------------------------------------------- |